Author: BDS One base Media

 Conclusion

 The cost of unclogging drains varies based on the severity and complexity of the issue.
-Prices start from approximately £90 for straightforward manual unblocking to £275 for a complete CCTV drain assessment including a detailed report.
+Prices may vary according to location as well for a complete CCTV drain assessment including a detailed report.

 Regular drain maintenance and checks are recommended to prevent blockages, and while DIY methods can handle small clogs, experts are best for severe or persistent blockages to avoid further harm and costs.